mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 The metrics-related symptoms are as follows: The metrics (such as accuracy or precision) of a model cannot meet the expectation.

 Direct phenomena of accuracy problems are easy to observe.
-With the help of visualization tools such as MindInsight, more phenomena can be observed on tensors such as gradients, weights, and activation values.
+With the help of visualization tools such as MindSpore Insight, more phenomena can be observed on tensors such as gradients, weights, and activation values.
 Common symptoms are as follows:

 1. Gradient disappearance.
 2. Gradient explosion.